rdiaz02/Zotero-to-Referey/README.md

 So I installed the official Android app in an Android tablet, and was blown away.
 And then I changed my setup in my computers:
 - In Zotero I open PDFs using Zotero's PDF editor in a new window.
 - I continue living inside Emacs and of course still use both [citar](https://github.com/emacs-citar/citar) and [ebib](https://github.com/joostkremers/ebib).
 However, I call Zotero's PDF editor to open PDFs (not Emacs's pdf-tools) in the workspace where I am (I use XMonad).
 - I am no longer using Referey in the tablet.
+Referey with Zotero has been great, and it was, I think, the best way to go (at least for me) for a long time; but there is a much better alternative now.
+Time to move.

 <!-- ### Doing the Zotero to Referey conversion with Mendeley itself? ### -->